-So you want to protect your farm in case of a divorce, understandably so!
+So you want to protect your farm in case of a divorce, and understandably so!
 Can you do that with a prenup?
 Yes!
-As long as it’s valid and enforceable, and you include the right provisions, your farm can stay in your possession, even in the worst case scenario of a divorce.
+As long as it’s valid and enforceable, and you include the right provisions, your farm can stay in your possession, even in the worst-case scenario of a divorce.
 Prenups can also supplement your estate planning documents and help to protect your farm in the event of death.
-With a well-crafted prenup, you can cultivate peace of mind and ensure that your farm continues to grow roots, no matter the circumstances.
+With a well-crafted prenup, you can “cultivate” peace of mind and ensure that your farm continues to grow roots, no matter the circumstances.
+Let’s get into everything you need to know about protecting your farm with a prenup.

 Benefits of a prenup for farmers